It's a long story, but here's a shortened version! Taken from an Email which I sent to the XL426 Vulcan restoration Mailing list

 inverted supersonic spin)" in a Victor - that's story can be found by

-clicking here.
+clicking link above.
 So that's a little background info - there is

 some more on the personal area of my home page if you happen to be interested.